Beans & Rice: A Diabetic Delight or Disaster? Find Out Now!

 Avocado | 1/4 sliced |

-Now that we know beans and rice can be allies for those with diabetes, let’s get practical!
-Here’s how to build a delicious and nutritious bowl that keeps your blood sugar in check:
+Now that we know this combination can be a good choice, let’s get practical!
+Here’s how to create a tasty and balanced bowl while keeping levels steady:

 Base it up: Start with a bed of leafy greens like romaine lettuce or spinach for added fiber and vitamins.